Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 }
 ```

 The reason behind this is the way `AbstractControl.disable()` works.
-Starting from the current `AbstractControl` it will **first disable all its ancestors**, then collect their value.
+Starting from the current `AbstractControl` it will **first disable all its descendants**, then collect their value.
 For example, here is how a `FormArray` would accumulate the values from its descendants:

 ```ts
 _updateValue(): void {